Skip to main content

 Restrictions:

-• No technical limitations, but actions should align with governance principles to maintain trust.
+• While there are no technical limitations, actions should conform to governance principles to maintain trust.